July 16, 2022

 What works for one company may not work for another.
 Before shopping, write down all of your maintenance, compliance, and asset management challenges.
 You can then compare your requirement list against the features listed on CMMS provider websites without being swayed by unnecessary capabilities.
 Do you need meter readings?
 Do you need to integrate regulatory compliance procedures?

-Effective work order management is the starting point for making informed decisions about your assets and equipment.
+Moreover, effective work order management is the starting point for making informed decisions about your assets and equipment.
 Management features that empower asset tracking and reporting are fundamental.
 Maintenance history should be easily accessible to monitor asset performance and uptime over time.

 As previously mentioned, many industries with various needs use CMMS systems.
 While an industry-specific solution may sometimes be the obvious best choice, don’t overlook versatile applications.
 For example, cloud-based software programs often come with API integrations that allow users to share data with other management systems.
 You can tailor these CMMS solutions to meet your needs.
+While it's important to consider your immediate needs, it's helpful to imagine what the 'end-state' might look like and validate that your solution of choice can help you reach those goals as well.

 2. Prioritize Programs with High User-Adoption and Usage Rates